ECHO Clinics

 Every 2nd Tuesday of the month from 8:00 am - 9:00 am

-Starting Tuesday, March 14, join our learning communities every 2nd Tuesday of the month from 8:00 am to 9:00 am for presentations and discussions designed for providers in maternal health settings with Drs.
-Katrina Mark, and Christopher Welsh.
+Starting January 9th, 2024 join us every 2nd Tuesday of the month from 8:00 am to 9:00 am for presentations and case-based discussions designed for providers in maternal health settings with Drs.
+Katrina Mark and Christopher Welsh.

 Registration is accepted on a rolling basis.